EVNdevs/EVN-arduino/docs/actuators/evndrivebase.rst

     Runs drivebase in a straight line for the specified distance, then performs given stop action

-    :param speed: velocity of drivebase (in mm/s)
+    :param speed: Velocity of drivebase (in mm/s)

-    :param distance: distance to travel (in mm)
+    :param distance: Distance to travel (in mm)
     :param stop_action: Behaviour of the motor upon completing its command.
 Defaults to ``STOP_BRAKE``

         * ``STOP_BRAKE`` -- Brake (Slow decay)